 Before you start assembling your new equipment, please locate the model plate on the equipment and copy the information from it in the space provided below.
 A sample model plate is also illustrated below.
 You can locate the model plate by looking at the underside of the tractor's seat.
-This information will be necessary to use the manufacturer's web site and/or help from an authorized Toro service dealer.
+This information will be necessary to use the manufacturer's web site and/or help from a Toro Service Dealer.